Out of hours press enquiries, call 07918 083 774.

 Posted 31 October 2013

-As millions of Britons continue to suffer economic hard times, Animal Aid this week demands an end to public subsidies for millionaire grouse shoot owners.
+As millions of Britons continue to suffer economic hard times, Animal Aid demands an end to public subsidies for millionaire grouse shoot owners.

 Shoot operators in England, Scotland and Wales – whose well-heeled clients can each pay more than £3,000 for a single day’s shooting – receive millions of pounds annually from the taxpayer1.
 The money is claimed for the maintenance and restoration of their shooting grounds.